zsiki/GeoEasy/doc/reference_guide.rst

 Observations
 ............

-Turn on or off observations in the graphic window.
+Turn on or off observations
+in the graphic window.
 Point pairs are connected by straight lines if there are observations among them.
+An arrow at the target show the direction of observation.

 Detail points
 .............

 Show or hide detail points in graphic window.
-A point is detail point if only one polar observations were measured to it.
+A point is detail point if only one polar observations were measured to it and its name is matches to the *detailreg* variable (see geo_easy.msk file).

 Observed points only
 ....................